WebReflection/micro-repl/README.md

 The `micro-repl/x` variant brings in the mighty [Xterm.js](https://xtermjs.org/) to the mix, enabling a close to real-world *REPL* solution.

-The only difference in its signature to bootstrap is that a `target` *element* is needed to start the terminal.
+The main difference in its signature is that, due *Xterm.js* orchestration, there is no `result` and the `output` simply returns the content of the terminal.

+There is the `terminal` instance exposed though, and the options on `init` accept an `onData(buffer:Uint8Array)` callback too.

 ```html
 <!DOCTYPE html>